Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Discussion

-In Figure\,\ref{fig:comp} we show the comparison of the SFR-$M_\ast$ relation for star-forming galaxies (star-forming main sequence) found in this work (black solid lines) with those found by \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023}, plotted with blue dashed, green dash-dotted and red dotted lines, respectively.
+In Fig. \ref{fig:comp}, we show the comparison of the SFR-$M_\ast$ relation for SFGs (star-forming MS) found in this work (solid black lines) with those found by \citet{Speagle_2014}, \citet{Tomczak_2016} and \citet{Popesso_2023}, plotted with dashed blue, dash-dotted green, and dotted red lines, respectively.
 The lines represent the best-fit functions at the central value of each redshift bin studied in this work.
 The first feature that can be seen is the lack of the turnover for the SFR-$M_\ast$ relation of \citet{Speagle_2014}.
-As pointed out by \citet{Popesso_2023}, this was likely caused by the fact that the sample studied in \citet{Speagle_2014} was mostly confined to sources with stellar masses below $10^{11}\,{\rm M_\odot}$.
+As has been pointed out by \citet{Popesso_2023}, this was likely caused by the fact that the sample studied in \citet{Speagle_2014} was mostly confined to sources with stellar masses below $10^{11}\,{\rm M_\odot}$.